panopoly/panopoly/modules/panopoly/panopoly_widgets/README.txt

 * Integration with Menu Block to provide a submenu
 * Provides a customizable view to add a generic list of content
 * Provides a customizable view to add a generic piece of content
+* Inclusion of default content for Panopoly Widgets
+* UX/UI Improvements for naming and positioning of Chaos Tools plugins